nodeschool/london/README.md

 Check out the branches to see past event details.

+Tweet photos & updates using the hashtag #nodeschool-london

 ## Mentors
 If you have been or are mentoring at an event, please add yourself to [mentors.md]()